Abarim Publications' online Biblical Hebrew Dictionary

 The verb ירא (yara' I) is customarily translated with either to fear, to be afraid (Genesis 3:10, Judges 7:3, Isaiah 54:14) or to revere, to stand in awe of (Exodus 34:30, 1 Kings 3:28, Psalm 33:8), but these sentiments are really quite far apart and can hardly be reconciled if we don't recognize that the more fundamental meaning of this verb has to do with the observing of an external force, which is about to change the observer to the core.

-It so happens that this verb is spelled the same as the imperfect third person singular form of the verb ראה (ra'a), which is the common verb meaning to see (all the instances of 'and God saw...' of Genesis 1 uses this form ירא).
+It so happens that this verb is spelled the same as the imperfect third person singular form of the verb ראה (ra'a), which is the common verb meaning to see (all the instances of "and God saw..." which occur in Genesis 1 uses this form ירא).

 Likewise standing in awe.
 Standing in awe is generally considered to be virtuous but in fact, awe says nothing about the greatness of what is observed and everything about the smallness of the observer.
 We either hate or love what we are familiar with but either fear or stand in awe of what we don't know (John 15:15).